-One of the most significant contributions made by the Women's City Club was to provide meeting space for other non-profit organizations.
-Beginning with women's groups in particular, the Club opened its doors to more and more varied organizations over the years.
+One of the most significant contributions made by the Women’s City Club was to provide meeting space for other non-profit organizations.
+Beginning with women’s groups in particular, the Club opened its doors to more and more varied organizations over the years.
 More than twenty community groups were meeting there regularly in recent times.
-Pasadena Heritage plans to continue that tradition, though it will take some time to make the house ready and to organize such operations.
+Pasadena Heritage continues that tradition as we have recently welcomed many of those same groups back to meet.

 The Edmund Blinn House and George Washington Maher, Architect

 The Blinn House, located at 160 N. Oakland Ave. in Pasadena, was designed in 1905 by renowned Chicago architect George Washington Maher who also designed the Blinn’s home in Chicago.
 It is a two and a half story Prairie Style house about 8,000 square feet, with finely detailed woodwork and paneling, beautiful fireplaces, and hardwood floors.
 Second floor bedrooms and sitting rooms, used as meeting rooms and office space by the Women’s City Club, will become Pasadena Heritage’s offices in the future.
 The third floor servants’ quarters will also become office and storage space after rehabilitation.